Can You Swim With a Toe Infection

 How Can You Prevent a Toe Infection?

 To prevent a toe infection, maintain foot hygiene by washing your feet thoroughly and keeping them dry.
-Wear comfortable and properly-fitting shoes, avoid sharing personal items like nail clippers, and avoid walking barefoot in public areas.
+Wear comfortable and properly fitting shoes, avoid sharing personal items like nail clippers, and avoid walking barefoot in public areas.

 When Should You See a Doctor for a Toe Infection?